ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-girds. &#x27; Beautiful bands are those that
+ &#x27; Beautiful bands are those that
 do Work that is earnest and bravejmd
 true Moment by moment the long day
 through.
 Beautiful feet are those that